idno/User-Research/Surveys/Sample_Questions.md

-# Questions for an online survey
+# Questions for a survey

-_(Build a collection of questions to ask in online user surveys by taking these starters and customizing the information to fit what you’re studying.
+_(Build a collection of questions to ask in user surveys by taking these starters and customizing the information to fit what you’re studying.
 While interview questions should be open-ended, survey questions are best if they're discretely quantifiable.)_